 Distracted by the Sexy: Inverted.
 Ratzass actually wins a fight he was losing badly to Chao, evidently because he was inspired by Ice Blonde flashing him.
 Ratzass goes from straightforward fisticuffs to fighting with a style that's best described as some sort of libido-fueled variant of drunken boxing.

 Drop Ship: Used in the film's intro to deploy Daughtery's squad, and again in the climax to deploy Rico's Drop Pods.

 Elite Mooks: Rico's squad of Mini Mecha troopers.
-They're clad in the same nondescript black armor as the troopers accompanying Jenkins at the beginning, and from the look of it, not one makes it to the ship, save for him.
+They're clad in the same nondescript black armor as the troopers accompanying Jenkins at the beginning, and from the look of it, only Rico and one other trooper make it to the ship.

 Everyone Knows Morse: When the Alesia first catches up with the John A. Warden, it is mentioned that the former have tried every possible means of contacting the latter, including light flash signals.
 Later, one of the troopers starts firing bursts from his gun in front of a window, and Rico is able to figure out what he's signaling.